-- Know the role nonprofit organizations play in strengthening democratic and capitalistic societies. - Understand the legal and moral responsibilities of executive and governance positions within nonprofit corporations. - Appreciate the implications of tax-exempt status and its relationship to public service obligations under the law. - Analyze the financing of nonprofit enterprise and obtain an appropriate mix of funding from the variety of funding streams available to nonprofit corporations. - Achieve proficiency in designing and implementing a fundraising plan for a charitable nonprofit to augment other funding. - Analyze the structure of the nonprofit enterprise to maximize the work of the organization through paid and volunteer staff and board members. - Advocate for a nonprofit organization's mission including for changes in public policy to further the nonprofit's mission. - Manage the human resources needed to staff charitable organizations. - Craft policies for the governance and operation of nonprofit corporations. - Analyze the performance of the governing body of the organization and attend to recruiting practices to build future capacity to fulfill the charitable mission.
+- Know the role nonprofit organizations play in strengthening democratic and capitalistic societies. - Understand the legal and moral responsibilities of executive and governance positions within nonprofit corporations. - Appreciate the implications of tax-exempt status and its relationship to public service obligations under the law. - Analyze the financing of nonprofit enterprise and obtain an appropriate mix of funding from the variety of funding streams available to nonprofit corporations. - · Achieve proficiency in designing and implementing a fundraising plan for a charitable nonprofit to augment other funding. - Analyze the structure of the nonprofit enterprise to maximize the work of the organization through paid and volunteer staff and board members. - Advocate for a nonprofit organization's mission including for changes in public policy to further the nonprofit's mission. - Manage the human resources needed to staff charitable organizations. - Craft policies for the governance and operation of nonprofit corporations. - Analyze the performance of the governing body of the organization and attend to recruiting practices to build future capacity to fulfill the charitable mission.

-- BUSN640 Nonprofit Law, Governance, and Ethics - BUSN641 The Nonprofit Organization and Executive Leadership - BUSN642 Financial Management in Nonprofit Organizations - BUSN643 Nonprofit Fundraising, Planning and Implementation - PADM620 Local Political Administration
+BUSN640 Nonprofit Law, Governance, and Ethics 3

+BUSN641 The Nonprofit Organization and Executive Leadership 3

+BUSN642 Financial Management in Nonprofit Organizations 3

+BUSN643 Nonprofit Fundraising Planning and Implementation 3

+PADM620 Local Political Administration 3

+Select 1 course from the following: 3

-- MKTG601 Strategic Internet Marketing - MKTG602 Global Marketing Strategy
+MKTG601 Strategic Internet Marketing

+MKTG602 Global Marketing Strategy

+Total Semester Hours 18